jboss-developer/jboss-eap-quickstarts/tempconvert/README.md

 These are the steps that occur:

 1. A JSF page asks the user for a temperature and scale.
-2. On clicking convert, the temperature string is handed to the TempConverter controller (managed) bean.
+2. On clicking convert, the temperature string is handed to the TemperatureConverter controller (managed) bean.
-3. This then invokes the TempConvertEJB, which was injected to the managed bean (notice the field annotated with @EJB).
+3. This then invokes the TemperatureConvertEJB, which was injected to the managed bean (notice the field annotated with @Inject).
-4. The response from invoking the TempConvertEJB is stored in a field (temperature) of the managed bean.
+4. The response from invoking the TemperatureConvertEJB is stored in a field (temperature) of the managed bean.
 5. The managed bean is annotated as @SessionScoped, so the same managed bean instance is used for the entire session.

 System requirements